gardenlinux/gardenlinux/docs/01_developers/lima.md

 This depends on what you are trying to do.
 If you are asking the question, you probably don't need Lima.
 Using the Garden Linux image with Lima might be useful for evaluating Garden Linux as it provides a simple way to boot an Garden Linux instance as a virtual machine without needing to take care of setting up SSH for remote login.
-Lima takes care of creating a local user account insise the guest OS and setting up SSH keys for convenient login.
+Lima takes care of creating a local user account inside the guest OS and setting up SSH keys for convenient login.
 Creating such a setup manually is possible, but comes with a lot of effort.

 Some more potential use-cases where Lima might be helpful to: